Fátima Diame: Professional career

 Diame was trained at Valencia's Esports Academy and made her professional debut in 2013 at the World Youth Championships in Donetsk.
 In 2015, she won a bronze medal in Long jump at the European Junior Championships which took place in Eskilstuna, Sweden.

 She followed up her success in Sweden by winning a gold medal in 2018 at the Mediterranean Athletics U23 Championships in Jesolo, Italy jumping at a record 13.82m.
 That same year, she further won two bronze medals: one at the Mediterranean Games in Tarragona, Spain and the other at the Ibero American Championships in Trujillo, Peru.

 The highlight of Diame's career came in summer of 2021, when she represented Spain at the Olympic Games in Tokyo, Japan.
 She finished in 21st place.

 In 2022, Diame won a gold medal at the Spanish Indoors Championships.

 She competed at the 2024 World Athletics Indoor Championships in Glasgow where she won the bronze medal in the long jump event.

 Personal life

 Diame was born in Valencia, Spain to Senegalese immigrant parents.

 Diame is a sponsored Adidas Athlete.

+In February 2026, she confirmed her relationship with former footballer Miguel Ángel Moyá, sharing several photos on social media.